-Hiking to Chimney Rock and Little Sugarloaf is a fantastic loop trail for anyone looking to escape the relentless crowds on the most popular hikes in Sedona, especially for a stunning sunrise experience.
+Hiking the amazing Chimney Rock Trail and Little Sugarloaf Trail loop from Thunder Mountain Trailhead is one of our top hidden gems for those looking to escape the relentless crowds of the most popular hikes in Sedona.

-Is it worth adding this quiet and relatively unheard of loop to your Sedona hiking itinerary?
+Is it worth adding Chimney Rock and Little Sugarloaf to your Sedona hiking itinerary?

-We think the Chimney Rock and Little Sugarloaf loop is hugely underrated and would categorize the hike as a true hidden gem.
-If you can make it up to Chimney Rock and Little Sugarloaf before dawn, you will be in for one of the best sunrises in Sedona.
+Yes!
+We have personally hiked almost every trail in Sedona and this almost unheard of route was one of favorites.
+If you hike up to Chimney Rock and Little Sugarloaf before dawn, you will be in for one of the best sunrise spots in Sedona.

 - Where to park for the loop trail